 Who is Satyabhama?

 On returning, Krishna returned the jewel to Satrajit.
-When Satrajit came to know about the truth, he begged for Krishna’s forgiveness and offered his daughter Satyabhama in marriage to Shri Krishna.
+When Satrajit learned the truth, he begged for Krishna’s forgiveness and offered his daughter Satyabhama in marriage to Shri Krishna.

-She became highly engrossed in her devotion to Vishnu, calm, truthful, pure and with her senses controlled, lived in that city only and sustained her life.
-From birth till death she properly observed two vows or vratas: the vow of Ekadasi and the vow of (i.e. relating to) Kartika.
-Pleased by her devotion, upon her death she was granted a boon that she would marry a form of Lord Vishnu in her next life.
-And thus she was born as Satyabhama to king Sarajit, who was also her father in a previous life.
+She became highly engrossed in her devotion to Vishnu, calm, truthful, pure, and with her senses controlled, lived in that city only and sustained her life.
+From birth till death, she properly observed two vows or vratas: the vow of Ekadasi and the vow of (i.e., relating to) Kartika.
+Pleased by her devotion, upon her death, she was granted a boon that she would marry a form of Lord Vishnu in her next life.
+And thus, she was born as Satyabhama to king Satrajit, who was also her father in a previous life.

-Hiranyaksha, the demon, terrorized all the people in earth and heavens alike.
+Hiranyaksha, the asura, terrorized all the people on earth and the heavens alike.
 Unable to tolerate him anymore, the people went to Lord Vishnu to protect them from Hiranyaksha.
-The clever demon in order to hide from Vishnu, using his powers and might pushed the earth itself off its axis to hide under.
-When Hiranyaksha touched the earth to push her, an asura was created out of the contact between Bhumadevi, Mother Earth and Hiranyaksha- Narakasura.
+Using his powers and might, the clever asura to hide from Vishnu pushed the earth off its axis to hide under.
+When Hiranyaksha touched the earth to push her, an asura was created from the contact between Bhumadevi, Mother Earth, and Hiranyaksha- Narakasura.

 The earth plummeted deep inside space.
-Lord Vishnu incarnated as a boar and held the earth in its horns and pushed her back in her axis.
+Lord Vishnu incarnated as a boar, held the earth in its horns, and pushed her back in her axis.
 Lord Vishnu fought Hiranyaksha and defeated and killed him.
-But when Bhumadevi told Vishnu about the asura, he informed her that he was her son and was as powerful as his parents but his fate was yet to be seen so was left to be.
+But when Bhumadevi told Vishnu about the asura, he informed her that he was her son and was as powerful as his parents, but his fate was yet to be seen, so he was left to be.

-Narakasura grew up to be strong and powerful.
-Banasura who was a powerful asura saw Narakasura’s strength and decided to use him.
-He coaxed him to pray for Lord Brahma who would bless him with powers equivalent to immortality.
-So he meditated, prayed and penanced and soon Brahma though aware of his growing powers and asura heritage decided to ask him for the boon to which Narakasura replied ‘My Lord!
+Narakasura grew up to be powerful.
+Banasura, a powerful asura, saw Narakasura’s strength and decided to use him.
+He coaxed him to pray for Lord Brahma, who would bless him with powers equivalent to immortality.
+So he meditated, prayed, and penanced.
+Soon, Brahma, though aware of his growing powers and asura heritage, decided to ask him for the boon, to which Narakasura replied, ‘My Lord!
 I have come to know that Mother Earth – Bhumadevi herself is my mother.
 So this is my wish.
-If I have to die it has to be in the hands of my mother and no one else.’
+If I have to die, it has to be in my mother’s hands and no one else.’

-Brahma granted him the boon but Narakasura was the happiest since he thought, no matter how evil a person is, a mother can never slay her son.
-Narakasura returned to his kingdom – Pragjyotishyapur and made preparations for war.
+Brahma granted him the boon, but Narakasura was happiest since he thought a mother could never slay her son, no matter how evil a person was.
+Narakasura returned to his kingdom – Pragjyotishyapur, and made preparations for war.
 Armed with the boon, he attacked all the kingdoms on earth.
 Soon Narakasura was the ruler of all the kingdoms on earth.

 Satyabhama, Aditi, and the War

-Soon Stayabhama gathered her weapons and was seated on Garuda and headed towards Pragjyotishyapur.
-The battle between the army of Narakasura and Krishna was ridiculously ensured.
-Krishna and Garuda helped with Satyabama destroyed the army in no time at all.
 Narakasura saw all this from inside his palace and was furious.
-Even his general Mura had succumbed to the war.
-When Narakasura saw Mura die on the battlefield, he yelled and ran out and threw his sataghini [a thunderbolt] at Krishna.
-Garuda dived and the weapon missed Krishna altogether.
+Even his general Mura had been defeated in the war.
+When Narakasura saw Mura die on the battlefield, he yelled and ran toward Krishna.
+He threw his Sataghini [a thunderbolt] at Krishna, but Garuda dived, and the weapon missed Krishna altogether.

-Narakasura was able to neutralize all of their weapons and soon he furiously pulled out ‘Shakti’ a powerful weapon and hurled it at Krishna.
+Narakasura was able to neutralize all of their weapons, and soon he retrieved ‘Shakti,’ a powerful weapon, and threw it at Krishna.
 Satyabhama watched in horror as the weapon hit Krishna in the chest.

-Satyabhama furiously pulled out a powerful weapon of her own and hurled it at Narakasura.
-Her shock at seeing her Krishna fall gave her the strength to hurl the weapon exactly at Narakasura’s chest.
+Satyabhama furiously grabbed a powerful weapon and threw it at Narakasura.
+Her shock at seeing Krishna fall gave her the strength to hurl the weapon at Narakasura’s chest.
 Narakasura swayed on the spot and looked as Krishna woke up without a single scratch on his body!
 Satyabhama also looked surprised.
 Krishna smiled as they both got down from Garuda and came towards Narakasura.

-Narakasura was surprised as to how his boon failed him at this point but in the end, was guilty of the choices he had made under Banasur’s guidance.
+Narakasura was surprised at how his boon failed him at this point but, in the end, was guilty of his choices under Banasur’s guidance.

 Narakasura soon repented his ways and asked for forgiveness.
 Krishna said.
 ‘Narakasura!
-This is Satyabhama who is actually an incarnation of Bhumadevi…’ Both Satyabhama and Narakasura looked at Krishna with surprise as Krishna continued, ‘She incarnated with the special purpose of defeating you…I could never have defeated you…Only Satyabhama could…so I pretended to fall unconscious and the rest was done by her.”
+This is Satyabhama, who is actually an incarnation of Bhumadevi….’
+Both Satyabhama and Narakasura looked at Krishna with surprise as Krishna continued, ‘She incarnated with the special purpose of defeating you…I could never have defeated you…Only Satyabhama could…so I pretended to fall unconscious, and she did the rest.”
 Satyabhama held him in her lap as she questioned his ways and choices.